sm2302-aug23/grp-r-al_jabr/README.md

           ncol = 2, nrow = 2)
 ```

+> `ggarrange()` is used to fit multiple plots in one image.
+Before using this, it is important to install `ggpubr` first.

-## Creative Visualization Challenge
+## [Creative Visualization Challenge]{.underline}

 For this section we will look into 3 different visualizations for Collatz Conjecture;

-#### 1) Plot the highest value reached by each starting integer
+#### 1) Plotting the highest maximum value reached by each starting integer

 ![](./figures/highest_value_reached_by_each_starting_integer.png)

-Here is a plot of starting integers up to 10,000, with the largest value reached by each starting integer plotted on the y-axis.
+Here is a plot of starting integers up to 10,000, with the largest maximum value reached by each starting integer plotted on the y-axis.
 The y-axis stopped at 100,000, but not all starting integers can be shown at this scale.
 For example, when n = 9663, the largest value reached climbs as high as 27 million.

 Below is the code to this plot: